 Everyone was asking me what my son is going to wear for Halloween.
 Since he is so little, he does not understand Halloween very well anyway.
 I was thinking of a cute animal costume so that we can take pictures.
 Ana, our nanny, suggested that we get him something that reflects his personality.
 She was right.
 Even though he was so young, my son was going to wear the costume, so it should be better be something he liked.

 My son is in love with cars and buses.
-Anything that is on wheels is more important for him than food even his mom and dad.
-Especially buses attract him like a magnet.
-I decided to make a bus driver costume.
-I had saved lots of cardboard boxes, lids and plastic bottle caps.
+Anything that is on wheels is more important to him than food and even his mom and dad.
+He is especially attracted to buses like a magnet.
+I decided to make a bus costume, making him the bus driver.
+I had saved many cardboard boxes, lids, and plastic bottle caps.
 Except for the headlights, I have created an eco-friendly bus.

 What you need:

 - 1 cardboard box (diaper box)